Anarch16Sync/SRPG-Studio-Plugins/Translated Plugins/O-to_Plugins/Readme.txt

 Recommended for use with additional skill activation conditions.
 (Especially for status-dependent attacks, it is assumed that the same type of skill activation order check (Duplicate Skill.js) is included)

-* Armor break (skill-BreakAttack.js) and status-dependent attack (skill-StatusAttack.js) are by design.
-Because it is easy to conflict with another custom script (general Cal etc.), when using another custom script together Whether to change the folder name of "OT_skill" to "0OT_skill" and read it first Merge the description into another script,
+* Armor break (skill-BreakAttack.js) and status-dependent attack (skill-StatusAttack.js) can easily conflict with another custom script (general Cal etc.), when using another custom script together so is recommended to change the folder name of "OT_skill" to "0OT_skill" and so it is read first
-Or if you do not use it, please remove the corresponding script.
+Merge the code into another script, or if you do not use it, please remove the corresponding script.

 ■ If you want to add a sortie prohibition setting, put "OT_NGSortie" in the "sortie prohibition setting" folder in the Plugin folder.